c3w/devops-interview/README.md

 ### Dockerfile Requirements
 1. Should use parent container ( FROM node:8.12.0-alpine )
 2. Install dependencies in requirements.txt file ( pip3 install -r requirements.txt )

+### Submission Guidelines
+1. Start pull request and interviewer to review